-Note:

-Land acknowledgement example. [insert school district/school name] is located on the traditional and ancestral lands of the [insert Indigenous Nation(s)].
+Note: Land acknowledgement example. [insert school district/school name] is located on the traditional and ancestral lands of the [insert Indigenous Nation(s)].
 This acknowledgement serves as a moment to remember the truth of colonization, its historical and ongoing impacts, and will hopefully serve as a step toward respectful and reciprocal relationships in our work.
 All my gratitude to the caretakers of these lands, waters, and skies since time immemorial.

-What is SOGI and SOGI 1 2 3?
-2 minutes
+Slide 3 | What is SOGI and SOGI 123?

-Just a quick refresher: SOGI (pronounced "so-jee") is an acronym that stands for sexual orientation and gender identity.
+Sample Script: Just a quick refresher: SOGI (pronounced "so-jee") is an acronym that stands for sexual orientation and gender identity.
 Everyone has a sexual orientation (attraction or lack thereof) and everyone has a gender identity (understanding and experience of their gender).
-SOGI 1 2 3 is a set of teaching resources like videos, lesson plans and learning modules about sexual orientation and gender identity.
+SOGI 123 is a set of teaching resources like videos, lesson plans and learning modules about sexual orientation and gender identity.
 It helps educators create a school environment that is inclusive and where students feel safe, accepted, respected and welcome.

-Today's Conversation 2 minutes
+Slide 4 | Today's Conversation

-Today, we'll start with some key terms and people then we'll lead into an introduction to Two-Spirit and Indigiqueer identities, we'll discuss how this topic intersects with Indigeneity as it is important for us to consider as educators to be more inclusive to Two-Spirit and Indigiqueer students.
+Sample Script: Today, we'll start with some key terms and people then we'll lead into an introduction to Two- Spirit and Indigiqueer identities, we'll discuss how this topic intersects with Indigeneity as it is important for us to consider as educators to be more inclusive to Two-Spirit and Indigiqueer students.
 The last area of focus today is to learn tangible ways that we can use an Indigenous lens in our SOGI-inclusive teaching practice.

-Key Terms
+Slide 5 | Key Terms

-In order for us to understand Indigeneity and its connection to SOGI, we first have to start with some key terms that relate to Two-Spirit Indigiqueer people.
+Sample Script: In order for us to understand Indigeneity and its connection to SOGI, we first have to start with some key terms that relate to Two-Spirit Indigiqueer people.
 The key terms we'll be looking at today are UNDRIP, Indigeneity, Two-Spirit, Indigiqueer, Gender Fluid, Winkte, Nádleehé, and Berdache.
 Which of these key terms are familiar to you?
 Which ones are less so?

-Key Terms - UNDRIP 2 minutes
+Slide 6 | Key Terms - UNDRIP

-UNDRIP is the acronym for the United Nations' Declaration on the Rights of Indigenous Peoples'.
+Sample Script: UNDRIP is the acronym for the United Nations' Declaration on the Rights of Indigenous Peoples'.
 By learning about SOGI + Indigeneity and becoming more inclusive to Two-Spirit and Indigiqueer students you are being an active ally by acknowledging Article 31 Section 1. from UNDRIP: Indigenous peoples have the right to maintain, control, protect and develop their cultural heritage, traditional knowledge and traditional cultural expressions, as well as the manifestations of their sciences, technologies and cultures, including human and genetic resources, seeds, medicines, oral traditions, literatures, designs, sports and traditional games and visual and performing arts.
 They also have the right to maintain, control, protect and develop their intellectual property over such cultural heritage, traditional knowledge, and traditional cultural expressions.

-Key Terms - Indigeneity 2 minutes
+Slide 7 | Key Terms - Indigeneity

-Indigeneity is a quality of a person's and a group's identity that links them to specific places with knowledge of and respect for original ways.
+Sample Script: Indigeneity is a quality of a person's and a group's identity that links them to specific places with knowledge of and respect for original ways.

-Key Terms - Two-Spirit
+Slide 8 | Key Terms - Two-Spirit

-Two-Spirit is a modern, pan Indigenous term used to describe Indigenous people who fulfill a traditional third-gender ceremonial and social role in their cultures.
+Sample Script: Two-Spirit is a modern, pan Indigenous term used to describe Indigenous people who fulfill a traditional third-gender ceremonial and social role in their cultures.
 The term was coined in 1990 at the third annual Intertribal Lesbian and Gay Conference in Winnipeg, Manitoba.

-Key Terms - Indigiqueer 2 minutes
+Slide 9 | Key Terms - Indigiqueer

-Indigiqueer is another term sometimes used alongside or to refer to Two-Spirit identity, more often it is a term used by some LGBTQ+ Indigenous people who do not self-identify as Two-Spirit, or by those who identify with both.
+Sample Script: Indigiqueer is another term sometimes used alongside or to refer to Two-Spirit identity, more often it is a term used by some LGBTQ+ Indigenous people who do not self-identify as Two-Spirit, or by those who identify with both.

-Key Terms - Gender Fluid 2 minutes
+Slide 10 | Key Terms - Gender Fluid